inngest/inngest-js/packages/inngest/etc/inngest.api.md

 // src/components/InngestMiddleware.ts:311:5 - (ae-forgotten-export) The symbol "MiddlewareRunOutput" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:330:5 - (ae-forgotten-export) The symbol "MiddlewareSendEventInput" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:340:5 - (ae-forgotten-export) The symbol "MiddlewareSendEventOutput" needs to be exported by the entry point index.d.ts
+// src/components/InngestMiddleware.ts:357:3 - (ae-forgotten-export) The symbol "AnyInngestFunction" needs to be exported by the entry point index.d.ts
 // src/types.ts:53:5 - (ae-forgotten-export) The symbol "failureEventErrorSchema" needs to be exported by the entry point index.d.ts
 // src/types.ts:639:5 - (ae-forgotten-export) The symbol "TimeStrBatch" needs to be exported by the entry point index.d.ts